neondatabase/website/content/docs/reference/cli-branches.md

   ```

     <Admonition type="note">
     If the parent branch has more than one role or database, the `branches create` command does not output a connection URI.
-As an alternative, you can use the `connection-string` command to retrieve the URI for a branch.
+As an alternative, you can use the `connection-string` command to retrieve the a branch URI.
 This command includes options for specifying the role and database.
 See [Neon CLI commands — connection-string](https://neon.tech/docs/reference/cli-connection-string).
     </Admonition>

 - Create a branch with the `--output` format of the command set to `json`.
 This output format returns all of the branch response data, whereas the default `table` output format (shown in the preceding example) is limited in the information it can display.